I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_object.md

 Device context information used by I/O manager.

-`ReferenceCount`

-Used by the I/O manager to track the number of open handles for the device that are associated with the device object.
-This allows the I/O manager to avoid unloading a driver when there are outstanding handles for the driver's device(s).
-This is a read-only member.

-`Reserved`

-Reserved for system use.
+`AlignmentRequirement`

+Specifies the device's address alignment requirement for data transfers.
+The value must be one of the FILE_<i>XXX</i>_ALIGNMENT values that are defined in Wdm.h.
+For more information, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547807">Initializing a Device Object</a>, <a href="..\wdm\nc-wdm-pget_dma_alignment.md">GetDmaAlignment</a>, and <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> topics.

+`DeviceQueue`

+The device queue object for the device object.
+The device queue object contains any IRPs that are waiting to be processed by the driver that is associated with the device object.
+For more information, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544156">Driver-Managed IRP Queues</a> topic.
 This is an opaque member.

+`Dpc`

+The deferred procedure call (DPC) object for the device object.
+For more information, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548024">Introduction to DPC Objects</a> topic.
+This is an opaque member.

+`ActiveThreadCount`

+Reserved for future use.
+This is an opaque member.

+`SecurityDescriptor`

+Specifies a security descriptor (<a href="..\ntifs\ns-ntifs-_security_descriptor.md">SECURITY_DESCRIPTOR</a>) for the device object when the device object is created.
+If this member is <b>NULL</b>, the device object receives default security settings.
+This is a read-only member, although the member can be modified through the <a href="..\ntifs\nf-ntifs-zwsetsecurityobject.md">ZwSetSecurityObject</a>function.

+`DeviceLock`

+A synchronization event object that is allocated by the I/O manager.
+The I/O manager obtains his event object before it dispatches a mount or mount-verify request to a file-system driver.
+This is an opaque member.

 `SectorSize`

 If the device object does not represent a volume, this member is set to zero.
 If the device object represents a volume, this member specifies the volume's sector size, in bytes.
 The I/O manager uses this member to make sure that all read operations, write operations, and set file position operations that are issued are aligned correctly when intermediate buffering is disabled.
 A default system bytes-per-sector value is used when the device object is created, however, file system drivers; and more rarely, legacy and minifilter drivers, can update this value that is based on the geometry of the underlying volume hardware when a mount occurs.
 Other drivers should not modify this member.

-`SecurityDescriptor`

-Specifies a security descriptor (<a href="..\ntifs\ns-ntifs-_security_descriptor.md">SECURITY_DESCRIPTOR</a>) for the device object when the device object is created.
-If this member is <b>NULL</b>, the device object receives default security settings.
-This is a read-only member, although the member can be modified through the <a href="..\ntifs\nf-ntifs-zwsetsecurityobject.md">ZwSetSecurityObject</a>function.

-`Size`

-Specifies the size, in bytes, of the device object.
-This size includes the driver-specified device extension pointed to by the <b>DeviceExtension</b> member, but does not include the opaque device object extension pointed to by the <b>DeviceObjectExtension</b> member. <b>Size</b> is a read-only member.

 `Spare1`

 Reserved for system use.
 This is an opaque member.

-`StackSize`

-Specifies the minimum number of stack locations in IRPs to be sent to this driver. <a href="..\wdm\nf-wdm-iocreatedevice.md">IoCreateDevice</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff548407">IoCreateDeviceSecure</a> set this member to 1 in newly created device objects; lowest-level drivers can therefore ignore this member.
-The I/O manager automatically sets the <b>StackSize</b> member in a higher-level driver's device object to the appropriate value if the driver calls <a href="..\wdm\nf-wdm-ioattachdevice.md">IoAttachDevice</a> or <a href="..\wdm\nf-wdm-ioattachdevicetodevicestack.md">IoAttachDeviceToDeviceStack</a>.
-Only a higher-level driver that chains itself over another driver with <b>IoGetDeviceObjectPointer</b> must explicitly set the value of <b>StackSize</b> in its own device object(s) to 1 + the <b>StackSize</b> value of the next-lower driver's device object.

-`Timer`
+`DeviceObjectExtension`

-A pointer to a timer object.
-This allows the I/O manager to call a driver-supplied timer routine every second.
-For more information, see <a href="..\wdm\nf-wdm-ioinitializetimer.md">IoInitializeTimer</a>.
-This is a read/write member.
+A pointer to a device object extension that is used by the I/O manager and PnP manager to store information about the state of the device.
+This is an opaque member.

-`Type`

-Used by the operating system to indicate that an object is a device object.
-For device objects, the value of this member is 3.
-This is a read-only member.

-`Vpb`

-A pointer to the volume parameter block (VPB) that is associated with the device object.
-For file system drivers, the VPB can provide a connection to any unnamed logical device object that represents an instance of a mounted volume.
+`Reserved`

+Reserved for system use.
 This is an opaque member.

 ## Remarks
 The operating system represents devices by device objects.
 For more information, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543153">Device Objects and Device Stacks</a> topic.